solar2d/com.solar2d-plugin.google.iap.billing.v2/docs/google-iap-billing-v2/index.markdown

 This plugin is a drop in replacement for [previous][plugin.google-iap-v3] IAP plugin.
 It would even respond to `require( "plugin.google.iap.v3" )` code.
 But there are couple differences:

-* [storeTransaction.transaction][plugin.google-iap-billing.event.storeTransaction.transaction] would not have data about purchase when error occurs.
+* [storeTransaction.transaction][plugin.google-iap-billing-v2.event.storeTransaction.transaction] would not have data about purchase when error occurs.

-* [storeTransaction.transaction][plugin.google-iap-billing.event.storeTransaction.transaction] event have additional values of `state` field.
+* [storeTransaction.transaction][plugin.google-iap-billing-v2.event.storeTransaction.transaction] event have additional values of `state` field.

-* [store.finishTransaction][plugin.google-iap-billing.event.storeTransaction.transaction] function is no longer no-op.
+* [store.finishTransaction][plugin.google-iap-billing-v2.event.storeTransaction.transaction] function is no longer no-op.
 It will acknowledge the purchase.
 If purchase is not acknowledged or consumed over three days it would be [refunded](https://developer.android.com/google/play/billing/integrate#process) to user.

 </div>